stesproject/choralith-audio-explorer/README.md

 NOTE: you also need Node.js installed on your machine.

-Unfortunately, I have not been able to create a working build at this time, so a click-and-run package is not available.
-For the details check the [related issue](https://github.com/stesproject/game-audio-manager-explorer/issues/1).

 ## What's Next 🔮

 I would like to enhance the program with the following useful features: